Montimage/mmt-probe/doc/installation.md

 Consequently we do not need to install these libraries into a new machine when installing MMT-Probe, only one executable file is enough.

+Currently, the following libraries will be statically linked (embedded) into probe:

+- libmmt-dpi
+- libmmt-security2
+- libpcap
+- libconfuse
+- libhiredis

 ### Step 3 — Execution

 When running `./probe -h`, we obtain: